-After Joe Sewell, Lou Gehrig’s road-trip roommate, was released by the Yankees, was released at the end of the 1933, Dickey moved into that role.
+After Joe Sewell, Lou Gehrig’s road-trip roommate, was released by the Yankees at the end of the 1933 season, Dickey moved into that role.
 It seemed an unlikely pairing; one was from the East Coast and spoke with a New York accent.
 The other was a Southerner with a drawl.
 One graduated from Columbia University; the other left a small college in Little Rock after one year.
 But Dickey said they both shared a lot of the same interests.
 “I was a close friend of Gehrig’s long before I succeeded Joe Sewell as his roommate,” said Dickey.
 “Lou and I liked to do the same things.
 We liked movies, same foods, same hours.
 We liked to talk baseball, we had similar ideas, we looked at life much in similar ways.”

 Dickey was picked for the All Star Game again in 1934, and this time he played.
 He singled in the second inning to end Carl Hubbell’s string of five consecutive strikeouts of future members of the Hall of Fame (Ruth, Gehrig, Jimmie Foxx, Al Simmons, and Joe Cronin).
 Cochrane replaced Dickey behind the plate in the seventh inning as the American League won, 9-7.
 Dickey’s season was cut short when he broke the second finger of his right hand in a game against Cleveland on August 22.
 The incident happened in the ninth inning when the finger was struck by a foul tip off the bat of Cleveland pitcher Mel Harder.

 The Yankees finished in second place to Detroit in 1934 and 1935.
 It was a period of transition in the Bronx.
 Ruth had played his last year in pinstripes in 1934.
 Earle Combs’ last year in baseball was 1935.
-Ben Chapman was now in a reserve role.
+Ben Chapman was traded to Washington in mid-season 1936.
 Frank Crosetti, George Selkirk, and Red Rolfe were now established starters.

-But in 1936, with the arrival of Joe DiMaggio, the Bronx Bombers rebounded, and they won the World Series in seven of the next ten years.
+But in 1936, with the arrival of Joe DiMaggio, the Bronx Bombers rebounded, and they won the World Series in seven of the next eight years.